Want to call yourself an entrepreneur? Than sell something.

 For example, here's one I did a couple years ago selling email marketing services to restaurants:

-One of two things
+One of two things will usually happen.

 1. something - you will get a few calls over the next couple days or months, and your business will slowly blossom from there.